Frequently Asked Questions

 Yes!
 A home education program is delivered to a student by a parent outside the structured learning environment of a school.
 If a school is directing a child's education or the parent is following a prescribed curriculum, it becomes a school program based at home and therefore home schooling.
 A traditional home education program is directed entirely by the parents, who determine the resources, methods, scope, sequence and expectations in keeping with the learning abilities of each child.

-In Alberta, parents can register (also known as notify) for funded home education as long as their child has turned five (5) years of age before January 1 of any given school year and not older than nineteen (19) years of age on September 1 of the school year.
-Registrations must be received before September 30 of the school year to qualify for funding.
+In Alberta, parents can register for funded home education as long as their child will be five (5) years of age by Dec 31 of the school year for which they want to register and is not older than nineteen (19) years of age on September 1 of the school year.
+Registrations must be received by 5:00 PM September 29 of the school year to qualify for funding.

 We believe that children should start their education when they are ready and continue until their calling is fulfilled and beyond!